Effects of genocide on youth: Psychological effects

 Cambodian youth who had been a part of the Cambodian genocide experienced high levels of violence early on in their lives.
 Many youth survivors have shown symptoms of PTSD.
-The amount of Cambodian genocide survivors with PTSD is five times higher than the average in the United States.
+The number of Cambodian genocide survivors with PTSD is five times higher than the average in the United States.
 Many survivors also experience panic disorder.

 There are children who survived the Cambodian genocide that may not have experienced the genocide directly, yet they still experienced psychological effects of the genocide through their parents.
-Parents often elicited anger towards their children following the Cambodian genocide.
-This anger was frequent and the episodes met the criteria for a panic-attack.
+Parents often experienced anger towards their children following the Cambodian genocide.
+This anger was frequent and the episodes met the criteria for a panic attack.
 When this anger was elicited within the home, trauma recall among the parent and the child was often triggered, resulting in catastrophic cognitions.

 Groups of Cambodian refugees often fled to highly populated areas in the country in which they fled to.
 Within these countries, they often resided in poorer areas of the city, which were considered high violence areas.
 Youth who experienced high violence in Cambodia and then moved to high violence areas in other countries are at greater risk for developing PTSD.